 What is the airport doing to protect passengers?

-- Hand sanitizing stations are available throughout the terminal.
+- Hand sanitizing stations are available at busy locations.

 - All restroom soap dispensers are using antibacterial soap.